 You may also want to consider making your site private as you experiment with FSE.
 Alternatively, you can put WordPress into maintenance mode, using a plugin such as WP Maintenance Mode & Coming Soon.
 This can ensure that your visitors won’t encounter any bugs, clashes, or other strange behavior while you’re learning how to navigate FSE.

-With these pieces in place, you’ll notice a new option in your WordPress dashboard.
+With these pieces in place, you’ll notice a new option in your In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More.
 To get started, navigate to

 Appearance > Editor (beta):